 Nintex Workflow Generator

-You can integrate Nintex Automation Cloud A cloud-based platform where you can design workflows to automate simple to complex processes using drag-and-drop interactions, without writing any code. with Nintex Process Manager and request process automation directly from the process map in Nintex Process Manager.
+You can integrate Nintex Workflow A cloud-based platform where you can design workflows to automate simple to complex processes using drag-and-drop interactions, without writing any code. with Nintex Process Manager and request process automation directly from the process map in Nintex Process Manager.

 For example: consider a common workplace process like employee on-boarding.
-Here's how you can use Nintex Process Manager and Nintex Automation Cloud for process mapping and workflow automation to ensure a smooth on-boarding experience.
+Here's how you can use Nintex Process Manager and Nintex Workflow for process mapping and workflow automation to ensure a smooth on-boarding experience.
 Click on the process map below for details.

 Before you start